Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-- Your supervisor(s) (you may have more than one) will assist you with designing the research and interpreting the results and is there to help you if you get stuck on your research problem.
+Your supervisor(s) (you may have more than one) will assist you with designing the research and interpreting the results and are there to help you if you get stuck on your research problem.
 You should arrange a regular meeting time with your supervisor to discuss the project.
 FOSC 480 requires project management skills and planning out your time during the week to achieve results.

-- There is no prescribed text book for this paper.
+There is no prescribed textbook for this paper.
 Readings will be assigned at the start of the project by the lecturer.

 - Graduate Attributes Emphasised

 - Lifelong learning, Scholarship, Communication, Critical thinking, Ethics, Information

 literacy, Research, Self-motivation.

 Successful completion of this paper will provide students with the knowledge and skills on

 - Effective time management to complete the work within a timeframe

 - How to collect data in a rigorous fashion, analyse and interpret the results in the context of other published work and write up their research as a coherent report

 These are important skills that will enable the graduated student to work effectively in their places of employment, regardless of whether or not they become scientific researchers.